React Components to Blocks

 }

-We can now try to use the component straight in the editor side.
+Open the WordPress Block Editor and try out the new block.
 This is what it will look like at first glance in Edit mode:

 You can interact with the form fields, and then click outside the block contents where you will see the component rendered in Preview mode.

-So far we’ve been able to render the React component in the Block Editor, change some of the attributes, and reflect the changes in the page.
+So far we've been able to render the React component in the Block Editor.

 However, a few of the attributes that control the color are using text field controls, which may prove problematic since they allow invalid values.
 What if we wanted to use a proper color picker component?